When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Ease of installation

-The front wheel conversion is a little easier than the rear as you don’t need to swap out the gear freewheel or cassette.
+The front wheel conversion is easier than the rear as you don’t need to swap out the gear freewheel or cassette.
 You will need to remove the tyre, inner tube and wheel liner.
 Then remove the freewheel/cassette and disc rotor (if you have disc brakes).
 Then you transfer everything to the motor wheel.

 Battery